LodsCory/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M02_Lab03_Set_up_dimensions.md

 1. Limit a dimension combination.

-   1. In the **Dimension Combinations** page, click on the combination of the CUSTOMERGROUP and SALESPERSON dimension in the matrix.
+2. Click on the search icon in the black bar at the top of the page on the right hand side.
+Then type **Dimension Combinations**.
+In the **Dimension Combinations** page, click on the combination of the **CUSTOMERGROUP** and **SALESPERSON** dimension in the matrix.

-   2. In the window that opens, select **Limited**.
+3. In the window that opens, select **Limited**.

-2. Block dimension value combinations.
+4. Block dimension value combinations.

-   1. In the **Dimension Combinations** page, click on the **Limited** value of the combination of the CUSTOMERGROUP and SALESPERSON dimension in the matrix.
+5. In the **Dimension Combinations** page, click on the **Limited** value of the combination of the CUSTOMERGROUP and SALESPERSON dimension in the matrix.

-   2. Click **Yes**.
+6. Click **Yes**.

-   3. Click on the combination of the AH and MEDIUM dimension values in the matrix.
+7. Click on the combination of the AH and MEDIUM dimension values in the matrix.

-   4. In the window that opens, select **Blocked**.
+8. In the window that opens, select **Blocked**.

-   5. Repeat steps c. and d., for the following combinations:
+9. Repeat steps 7 and 8, for the following combinations:

     -   AH – LARG

     -   BD – MEDIUM

     -   BD – LARGE

     -   DC – SMALL

     -   DC – LARGE

     -   JR – SMALL

     -   JR – LARGE

     -   MD – SMALL

     -   MD – MEDIUM

     -   PS – SMALL

     -   PS – MEDIUM

     -   RL – SMALL

     -   RL – MEDIUM